Shaping the future of MSME with a solid online presence

 Meanwhile, MYNIC has launched PRIME (Program Realisasi Impian Ekonomi Digital), which offers 20,000 eligible MSME free subscription for a year using its .biz.my domain digital branding (with GO2 Brand Standard) and includes basic website tutorial and guidance.
 The program is still open for application and participation is subject to the company’s approval.

 Additionally, he said the company has another program called Cerita .MY Saya which highlights the success stories of participants or alumnus who have adopted an online business presence from an offline business.
-He remarked that anyone can do it and its alumnus are happy to share their experiences.
+I have remarked that anyone can do it and its students are happy to share their experiences.
 The program involves going state by state to communicate the success stories.

-He added that another example of a successful user is a paraplegic or person with special needs, who developed a handheld driving equipment which is Road Transport Department or JPJ-approved.
-Previously, he only used online shopping platforms and social media.
+I have added that another example of a successful user is a paraplegic or person with special needs, who developed a handheld driving equipment which is Road Transport Department or JPJ-approved.
+Previously, I have only used online shopping platforms and social media.
 Within two months of adopting a .MY domain, his website managed to hit 116,000 visitors.
-His sales which were ranging from RM8,000-10,000 monthly, tripled to RM25,000-30,000 monthly and reached RM100,000 in May 2021.
+His sales from him which were ranging from RM8,000-10,000 monthly, tripled to RM25,000-30,000 monthly and reached RM100,000 in May 2021.

 The Covid-19 pandemic was a challenging time for many people, including small entrepreneurs, but there was an increase in the adoption of domain names and the online businesses locally and globally because the limitations in movement became an opportunity for businesses to find creative ways to market and sell their products and services.